Bachelor of Science in Applied Physics

 The BS in Applied Physics is a joint degree program offered by NJIT and Rutgers-Newark.
 The program offers students a general physics option with a broad exposure to several major areas of physics.
 A double major in Computer Science and Applied Physics and Applied Mathematics and Applied Physics (BS programs) is also available.

 The curriculum as described in the online catalog is for students entering NJIT as freshmen in the Fall of 2000 or after that date.
 Students entering before that date may have a different program and should consult the department to learn which curriculum applies.

-- BS in Applied Physics (Optical Science & Engineering Program and Astronomy Option)
+- BS in Applied Physics UG Catalog (Optical Science & Engineering and Astronomy/Astrophysics Options)

 Bachelor of Science in Biophysics